watanabe-appi/simple_rbm/README.md

 * **Loss function:** The training progress is monitored using the *Kullback–Leibler (KL) divergence* between the input data and its reconstruction.

+## Acknowledgement

+In developing this code, we referred to code previously published by [meownoid](https://github.com/meownoid).

+## Citation

+If you use this code in academic work, please cite it in the text or include it as a software reference in your appendix.

 ## License

 MIT

-## Acknowledgement

-If you use this code in academic work, a simple citation in the text (or a software reference in your appendix) would be greatly appreciated.